BrightdayStudio/gradelog/README.md

 # gradelog

-A grade log to aid colleges grading
+A log to help colleges grade students and simplify the process.